Glen Carbon Veterinarians

 Dr. Spaur completed her undergraduate work in 2008 at Blackburn College.
 In 2012, she graduated from the University of Illinois with her Doctorate of Veterinary Medicine.
 Her special interests include preventative medicine, ultrasonography, and anesthesia.
 She is married with two sons.
 They have two horses, two dogs, and four chickens.
 In her free time, Dr. Spaur enjoys spending time with her family, baking, horseback riding and gardening.

 Dr. Jessica Wiehrdt

 Dr. Wiehrdt completed her undergraduate degree at Lake Forrest College, while playing on both the school’s soccer and basketball teams.
 She earned her Doctorate of Veterinary Medicine from the University of Illinois in 2002.
 Dr. Wiehrdt is a Chicago suburb native, but has lived and worked in the St. Louis area since graduating from U of I. In her free time, she enjoys reading and spending time outdoors gardening, biking, camping, and playing soccer.
 She is also active in her local Rotary Club as well as her church.
-She has one dog, Tempe, and two cats, Arwen and Dewey.
+She has one dog, Fenton, and two cats, Arwen and Dewey.
 Dr. Wiehrdt is looking forward to growing in the veterinary field by working on her certification in rehabilitation.